Pratt & Whitney wins contract for Embraer's new E-Jets

-SAO PAULO (Reuters) - Pratt & Whitney won a contract to supply engines for planemaker Embraer’s revamped family of regional E-Jets, the companies said on Tuesday, dealing a blow to General Electric Co, the current supplier.
+SAO PAULO (Reuters) - Pratt & Whitney won a contract to supply engines for plane maker Embraer’s (ERJ.N) revamped family of regional E-Jets, the companies said on Tuesday, dealing a blow to General Electric Co (GE.N), the current supplier.

 Pratt & Whitney, a unit of United Technologies Corp (UTX.N), also edged out Rolls Royce (RR.L) with its bid to supply a version of the geared turbo fan powering the Airbus EAD.PA A320neo and Bombardier’s (BBDb.TO) CSeries.